lsds/Tempo/repro/README.md

 ssh -4 <HOST> "tar -c -C /home/<USER> /path/to/plots | xz -c" | xz -d | tar -x

 ```

+## Llama-3.2 Experiments

+The reproducer must first obtain a copy of the model by:
+1. Requesting model access from [huggingface](https://huggingface.co/meta-llama/Llama-3.2-3B)
+2. Running 'llama model download --source huggingface --model-id meta-llama/Llama-3.2-3B' to download a checkpoint into ~/.llama/checkpoints
+3. Then follow the previous section, passing --llama32 to the bash scripts invoked.

 ## Working with LaunchLib